guelfoweb/weights-manipulation/README.md

 ## Abstract

-This study presents a different approach-not as a replacement, but as a means of exploring the limitations of safety mechanisms in some language models.
+This study presents a different approach, not as a replacement, but as a means of exploring the limitations of safety mechanisms in some language models.
 It does so through incremental manipulation of specific token weights.
 The research shows how real-time modification of safety-related tokens can serve as a practical complement to traditional ablation methods, achieving results in minutes rather than hours or days, all while maintaining model coherence.

 The experiment on `TinyLlama-1.1B-intermediate` attenuated safety behaviors through a 30-minute iterative process, showing that a rapid and reversible approach is feasible compared to conventional model modification approaches.